godotengine/godot-docs/tutorials/2d/2d_movement.rst

 In this scenario, you want the user to press the four directional keys (up/left/down/right or W/A/S/D) and move in the selected direction.
-The name "8-way movement" comes from the fact that diagonal movement can be chosen by pressing two keys at once.
+The name "8-way movement" comes from the fact that the player can move diagonally by pressing two keys at the same time.

 .. image:: img/movement_8way.gif